-From the extracts above, it is clear that teacher participants felt mentoring sessions were a successful method for supporting beginner teachers to overcome lesson preparation challenges.
+From the extracts above, it is clear that teacher participants felt mentoring sessions were a successful method for supporting beginner teachers in overcoming lesson preparation challenges.
 Teacher TA2 mentioned, "beginner teachers need a specific day to sit down and create weekly plans as a support strategy".
 Teacher TC1 noted, "exchange ideas, but the HOD should provide guidance and inform beginner teachers where to improve after observations".

 According to Beek (2016:4), classroom observation is one of the key strategies used in the mentoring process, which gives HODs insight into the teaching practices of the beginner teachers they support.
 Making these observations will enable HODs and beginner teachers to constructively debate the benefits and drawbacks so that they (HODs) can better support beginner teachers (Wood and Stanulis, 2009).
-Regular meetings between HODs and beginner teachers can be highly beneficial, as it allows the HODs to offer constructive guidance and support, helping beginner teachers to grow and succeed in their roles.
+Regular meetings between HODs and beginner teachers can be highly beneficial, as they allow the HODs to offer constructive guidance and support, helping beginner teachers grow and succeed in their roles.
 HODs should also work proactively with beginner teachers to establish clear goals for feedback sessions.
 For instance, HODs can schedule meetings with beginner teachers before observations to agree on one to three specific areas where both parties would like to see progress.
-After evaluations, HODs can provide constructive feedback directly related to the agreed-upon goals.
-In this way, HODs can provide feedback in a helpful manner that supports the professional development of the beginner teacher.
+After evaluations, HODs can provide feedback in a helpful manner that supports the professional development of the beginner teacher.

-The HOD at School C offered the pursuing strategies for the function.
+The HOD at School C offered strategies for pursuing the function.
 HODs perform in carrying out the curriculum and implementing policy expectations: